quisethecoder/odin-recipes/README.md

-I had to create a paragraph using the P attribute other attributes that were used are title, head, body, html, etc I downloaded images from the internet to use for the webpage I still need to figure out how to find a image and use the image from a website, but honestly i like downloagin the image better.
+I had to create a paragraph using the P attribute other attributes that were used are title, head, body, html, etc I downloaded images from the internet to use for the webpage

 Technologies Used: HTML